Fermat's Last Theorem: Wiles's general proof

 The error would not have rendered his work worthless: each part of Wiles's work was highly significant and innovative by itself, as were the many developments and techniques he had created in the course of his work, and only one part was affected.
 However, without this part proved, there was no actual proof of Fermat's Last Theorem.
 Wiles spent almost a year trying to repair his proof, initially by himself and then in collaboration with his former student Richard Taylor, without success.
 By the end of 1993, rumours had spread that under scrutiny, Wiles's proof had failed, but how seriously was not known.
 Mathematicians were beginning to pressure Wiles to disclose his work whether it was complete or not, so that the wider community could explore and use whatever he had managed to accomplish.
 But instead of being fixed, the problem, which had originally seemed minor, now seemed very significant, far more serious, and less easy to resolve.

-Wiles states that on the morning of 19 September 1994, he was on the verge of giving up and was almost resigned to accepting that he had failed, and to publishing his work so that others could build on it and fix the error.
-He adds that he was having a final look to try and understand the fundamental reasons why his approach could not be made to work, when he had a sudden insight: that the specific reason why the Kolyvagin–Flach approach would not work directly also meant that his original attempts using Iwasawa theory could be made to work, if he strengthened it using his experience gained from the Kolyvagin–Flach approach.
+Wiles states that on the morning of 19 September 1994, he had almost resigned himself to accepting that he had failed, and to publishing details of the various failed approaches he had tried, for use by others who might be able to find a way through those difficulties.
+As he tried to crystallize the fundamental reasons that his approach had not worked, he had a sudden insight: the specific reason that the Kolyvagin–Flach approach would not work directly also meant that his original attempts using Iwasawa theory would work, if he strengthened it using his experience gained from the Kolyvagin–Flach approach.
 Fixing one approach with tools from the other approach would resolve the issue for all the cases that were not already proven by his refereed paper.
 He described later that Iwasawa theory and the Kolyvagin–Flach approach were each inadequate on their own, but together they could be made powerful enough to overcome this final hurdle.